sulincix/masscollabs/on-coding.md

 ### About Pull Requests

 Send your Pull Requests to devel-x branch first.
-Then hwpplayers will analyze the code/information that you have sent.
+Then "Masscollabs core team" will analyze the code/information that you have sent.

 ### About Merging Source Code